SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 </ItemGroup>
 ```

-If you want to expose the endpoints using HTTP in an ASP.NET Core application, but do *NOT* want to integrate with the Pivotal Apps Manager, then you should add the following `PackageReference` to your `.csproj` file:
+If you want to expose the endpoints over HTTP in an ASP.NET Core application but do *NOT* want to integrate with the Pivotal Apps Manager, you should add the following `PackageReference` to your `.csproj` file:

 ```xml
 <ItemGroup>